 Do you make house calls after hours?

-I don't make house calls past 6 pm.
+Sorry, I don't make house calls past 6 pm.

-My dog is pregnant—do you deliver puppies?
+Do you deliver puppies?

 Do you accept pet insurance?